BBQigniter/kube-vip-watcher/README.md

 A simple echoserver example.

-# Known Issues
+# Known Issues/Todos

 * possibly a few test-cases are not covered
-* better logging needed
+* better logging needed (e.g. if service-account-token is incorrect/missing)
+* implement new service-account-token see https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/